 Out of the fiction books you brought to Bethany House, which one was the hardest “sell” to the company?

 Arena by Karen Hancock.
 Fantasy was a no-no in the Christian market (and it still struggles to find a foothold).
 I had been looking for the right project to bring to the committee.
-I search for seven years!
+I searched for seven years!
 Karen’s book was astounding and a blend of allegory and science fiction in a sort of fantasy setting.
 I decided to call it science fiction allegory and tried not use the “F” word…. fantasy.
 Because I had waited for the right time and for the right manuscript the publishing committee gave her a green light.
-Karen has since won four consecutive Christy Awards (including one for Arena) for the best fantasy novel of the year.
+Karen won four consecutive Christy Awards (including one for Arena) for the best fantasy novel of the year.
+She was recently inducted into the Christy Hall-of-Fame.

 Do you see the CBA market in general opening up to science fiction or fantasy?

 It is a huge “wait and see” game.
 Until something really breaks out the publishers will be cautious.
-Remember that it is a $40,000 investment on the part of a publisher to put something into print with any sort of meaningful launch.
+Remember that it is a huge dollar investment on the part of a publisher to put something into the market with any sort of meaningful launch.

 I had one non-fiction book that lost the company (Bethany House) at least $30,000.
 It was a disaster.
 So before bemoaning the lack of “foresight” or “vision” from publishers remember that if it were your money you might think twice before throwing it into a risky venture.